earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-05-18-why-all-utxos-expire.md

 EarthBucks is designed to be used.
 UTXO expiry is consistent with this philosophy.
-Active users will have no problems maintaining their tokens, because all they will have to do is press a button once per month or so to rotate their keys.
+Active users will have no problems maintaining their tokens, because all they will have to do is press a button once per quarter to rotate their keys.
 Inactive users can simply pay someone to do this for them, ensuring that the network is paid for maintenance either way.
 Advantages include software upgradeability, scalability, and incentivizing the right culture of usage and